Here to celebrate Mardi Gras is our favorite sandwich of all… Shrimp Po’ Boy!

 - Oil – For frying.

 - Bread – Traditional New Orleans French bread has a crisp shell and a soft and fluffy interior.
-In it’s absence, use a similar French bread.
+In it’s absence, I use a similar French bread.

-- Remoulade sauce – Check out our Remoulade Sauce post for two variations, or see recipe card for the full list of ingredients for mayonnaise based remoulade.
+- Remoulade sauce – Check out my Remoulade Sauce post for two variations, or see recipe card for the full list of ingredients for mayonnaise based remoulade.
 In a pinch, you can just use good quality mayo.

 - Fixings – Lettuce and tomato, lemons for juice.